 You may sometimes be able to look at your tongue to see whether you have a health issue.

-Don’t ignore this little organ, because it can tell you all kinds of things about your health all from its color.
+Don’t ignore this little organ.
+It can tell you all kinds of things about your health even through something as simple as its color.

 Today, we’ll tell you about what each color could mean.